 VISAGE Night Train – Dance Mix (1982)

-Inspired by the burgeoning New York club scene, Rusty Egan brought in John Luongo to remix ‘Night Train’, much to Midge Ure’s dismay; it lead to the diminutive Glaswegian ending his tenure with VISAGE.
+Inspired by the burgeoning New York club scene, Rusty Egan brought in John Luongo to remix ‘Night Train’ much to Midge Ure’s dismay, leading him to end his tenure with VISAGE.
 But Luongo’s rework was sharper, pushing forward the female backing vocals to soulful effect in particular and replacing the clumpier snare sounds of the original album version with cleaner AMS samples.
-However, on this longer dance mix, Luongo isolated Rusty Egan’s drum break.
-This unexpected section that saw the South Londoner do his impression of Billy Cobham!
+However, on this longer dance mix, Luongo isolated Rusty Egan’s drum break which unexpectedly saw him do his impression of Billy Cobham!

 Available on the boxed set ’12″/80s/2′ (V/A) via UMTV